ChristianBlevens/CommentSectionWebApp/README.md

 Template for root environment variables.
 Contains Docker-level configurations like database passwords, SSL domain, and project name.
 Copy to `.env` for use.

 **`/.gitignore`**
-Specifies which files Git should ignore.
-Includes node_modules, .env files, SSL certificates, and Docker volumes to keep sensitive data out of version control.
+Git ignore file, currently empty but preserved for users who may fork and modify the repository.
+Contains comments suggesting common patterns to ignore like .env files, certificates, and node_modules.

 **`/LICENSE`**
 MIT License file allowing free use, modification, and distribution of this software.